 Aaaarg!
 I hear you screech as you flop backwards into your couch.
 The post-traumatic stress caused by kamikaze Christmas shoppers kicks in.
 You feel sticky and dirty.
 Your feet ache from all the up and down tottering through the shopping mall and I can hear you burble something under your breath, “Why did I wait until the last minute to do my Christmas Shopping?”
 I’ll tell you why.

 You’re a procrastinator.
 But that’s OK.
 Most people are.
 So am I. In fact, my wife has bestowed on me a lifetime achievement award for being the best procrastinator south of the equator.

 Not to long ago I was procrastinating once again.
 Whilst in this blissful state I realized that we’re closing in on the end of the year, already!
 And you know what?
 Every year it seems to happen faster than the year before.
 Then I thought about holidays and fun family time and then you guessed it, Christmas gifts.

 Carien and I love giving Christmas gifts and receiving them of course.
 We try to avoid going to stores and buying Christmas gifts for various reasons.
 That’s when we get creative to come up with Christmas gift ideas that are useful, easier on the pocket and probably means more to our family and friends in any way.

 Here’s a Christmas gift idea we used last Christmas and I hope this helps you out in some way.
-This is the first post of many Christmas gift ideas still to come.

 Christmas Gift Idea 1.
 Give A Cake Voucher